 Sacred Heart elementary and high school students participate in community service projects throughout the year, serving those in need and supporting their surrounding communities.
 Furthermore, 7th and 8th graders are required to fulfill 60 hours of community service per school year, and 9th through 12th graders are expected to complete 80 hours of community service.
 Parents are also required to give back to the community as part of their commitment to Sacred Heart.
 All students are expected to follow The Sacred Heart Way: “May we be students and teachers who are anchored in the Christian FAITH, always showing RESPECT to others and our school, and may we HONOR God with our thoughts, actions, and deeds.
 It is the Sacred Heart Way.”

 Catholic Schools Week

 National Catholic Schools Week (NCSW), started in 1974, is the annual celebration of Catholic education in the United States.
 It starts the last Sunday in January and runs all week.
-Catholic Schools Week 2019 is from January 27, 2019 through February 2, 2019.
-The theme for National Catholic Schools Week 2019 is “Catholic Schools: Learn.
+Catholic Schools Week 2020 is from January 26, 2020 through February 1, 2020.
+The theme for National Catholic Schools Week 2020 is “Catholic Schools: Learn.
 Serve.
 Lead.
 Succeed.”
 Schools like Sacred Heart typically observe the annual celebration week with Masses, open houses and other activities for students, families, parishioners and community members.
 Through these events, schools focus on the value Catholic education provides to young people and its contributions to our church, our communities and our nation.